buybackoff/1brc/Readme.md

 .NET implementation of https://github.com/gunnarmorling/1brc

-Runs in 4.8 seconds on 6 cores i5-12500/64GB RAM/Firecuda 530 (busy machine with 30+GB RAM used and YouTube music playing)
+Runs in 4.25 seconds on 6 cores i5-12500/64GB RAM/Firecuda 530 (busy machine with 30+GB RAM used and YouTube music playing)

-Running the top OpenJDK version (`calculate_average_ddimtirov.sh`) locally gives 5.75 secs vs 11.88 reported in the Java repo, so the ratio is x2.07 and my result would scale to **9.9 secs**.
+Running the top OpenJDK version (`calculate_average_ddimtirov.sh`) locally gives 5.75 secs vs 11.88 reported in the Java repo, so the ratio is x2.07 and my result would scale to **8.8 secs**.

+> Note that this implementation still uses the default .NET `Dictionary<TKey,TValue>` and makes no assumptions neither about the name or the temperature format or concrete values.The hash function tries to be simple yet generic for most human geo names.
+Floating point number parsing is still general purpose and does not utilize the fact that there is only a single fractional digit.
+>
+> If the top accepted Java solution uses any additional knowledged about the concrete data set, I will use it.
+But so far I'm reluctant to do so and do think it's not fair.

 ## Results

+Below is the evolution of results with each commit.

 **First attempt**